smillerc/CurvilinearGrids.jl/README.md

 ## Jacobian matrices of transformation

 Terminology can be somewhat confusing, but the "Jacobian matrix" is the matrix of partial derivatives that describe the forward or inverse transformation, and uses a bold-face $\textbf{J}$.
 The "Jacobian" then refers to the determinant of the Jacobian matrix, and is the non-bolded $J$.
 Some authors refer to the matrix as the "Jacobi matrix" as well.
+See [Wikipedia](https://en.wikipedia.org/wiki/Jacobian_matrix_and_determinant) for more details.

 Forward transformation, or $T: (\xi,\eta,\zeta) \rightarrow (x,y,z)$.
 These functions are what is provided to the `CurvilinearGrid` constructors.
 See the included examples above and in the unit tests.